 Then the hearing officer or panel will give you and your student the opportunity to speak and present your case.
 Your student should tell the hearing officer or panel a little about themselves.
-It is important that they hear about what you want to be when you grow up and what you like about school.
+It is important that they hear about what a student wants to be when they grow up and what they like about school.
 This is where you can present the character statements to the hearing officer.
 You should also show them proof of any counseling or steps you have taken to ensure that this type of behavior will not happen in the future.